TomHodson/tomhodson.github.com/_posts/2025-04-04-rara-elegoo-printer-notes.md

 assets: /assets/blog/rara-elegoo-printer-notes
 thumbnail: /assets/blog/rara-elegoo-printer-notes/thumbnail.jpg
 social_image: /assets/blog/rara-elegoo-printer-notes/thumbnail.jpg
+alt: |
-alt: A photo of the main circuit board in this 3D printer.
+    A photo of the main circuit board in this 3D printer.
+The board is red and there are a lot of wires everywhere some of which have clearly been added after market.
 ---

 ---